 Viola Bible Church is a member of the Southern Baptist Convention.
 This means the the church is operated as an independent entity but, it cooperates with other Southern Baptist Churches for the purposes of strengthening each other and supporting the spread of the Gospel around the world.

-As part of the Southern Baptist Convention, Viola Bible Church cooperates with the Minnesota-Wisconsin Baptist Convention and the Pioneer-Western Baptist Convention to take the Gospel to "every community and every place" in Minnesota and Wisconsin.
+As part of the Southern Baptist Convention, Viola Bible Church cooperates with the Minnesota-Wisconsin Baptist Convention and the Southern Minnesota Baptist Association to take the Gospel to "every community and every place" in Minnesota and Wisconsin.

 Our Church's History